22 Budget-Saving Tips for Planning and Designing Your Kitchen

 Even if your idea of an elaborate meal is a frozen lasagna paired with a young boxed wine, you still probably have fantasies of the perfect kitchen.
 There’s something so alluring about the kitchen: the place where both Thanksgiving meals and science-fair projects are concocted.
 So it’s understandable that you’ll want to get the most bang for your buck in that room, even if the most often-used appliance is the microwave.

 And you’re in luck.
 According to designers, the kitchen is the easiest place to cook up a budget compromise.
-Read on for some clever ways to limit your costs, yet create a kitchen that lives up to your expectations and then some.
+Read on for some cost-cutting kitchen ideas to limit your expenses, yet create a kitchen that lives up to your expectations and then some.

 By the Numbers.